Jonathan Delisle

 Joseph Jonathan Delisle (June 30, 1977 – March 16, 2006) was a Canadian professional ice hockey right winger.
+He played one game in the National Hockey League with the Montreal Canadiens during the 1998–99 season.
+The rest of his career, which lasted from 1997 to 2006, was spent in the minor leagues.

 Early life

 Delisle was born in Sainte-Anne-des-Plaines, Quebec.
 As a youth, he played in the 1991 Quebec International Pee-Wee Hockey Tournament with the Northern Selects minor ice hockey team.

 Playing career

 Delisle was drafted in the fourth round, 86th overall, of the 1995 NHL Entry Draft by the Montreal Canadiens.
-He played just one game in the National Hockey League with the Canadiens during the 1998–99 NHL season, going scoreless against the Ottawa Senators in 4:32 of ice time.
+He played one game in the National Hockey League with the Canadiens during the 1998–99 NHL season, against the Ottawa Senators on October 21, 1998.
+He went scoreless in 4:32 of ice time.

 Death

-He died in car accident in Beauce, Quebec on March 16, 2006.
+He died in car accident in Beauceville, Québec on March 16, 2006.